smian0/mcp-agile-flow/ai-docs/epic-7-memory-graph-removal/story-2-remove-server-integration.md

 ## Context

 After removing the core memory graph implementation in Story-1, we need to remove all integration points with the simple server.
-The memory graph functionality is currently integrated with the simple server in `simple_server.py` and `run_mcp_server.py`.
+The memory graph functionality is currently integrated with the server in `server.py` and `run_mcp_server.py`.
 This includes tool registration, initialization, and handling of memory graph-related tool calls.

 ## Estimation